Matt Olson Preview, Player Props: Braves vs. Dodgers

 Matt Olson At The Plate

-- Olson leads Atlanta in total hits (135) this season while batting .268 with 70 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 51st, his on-base percentage ranks 11th, and he is fifth in the league in slugging.
+- Among the qualified batters in MLB play, he ranks 56th in batting average, 14th in on-base percentage, and sixth in slugging.

-- He has hit a home run in 36 games this season (27.1%), leaving the park in 7.2% of his chances at the plate.
+- In 26.9% of his games this year, he has gone deep, and 7.2% of his trips to the dish.

-- In 45.1% of his games this year, Olson has notched at least one RBI.
-In 30 of those games (22.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in 14 contests.
+- Olson has an RBI in 60 of 134 games this year, with multiple RBI in 30 of them.
+He has also driven in three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.